JerBouma/FinanceToolkit/README.md

 > **Days of Accounts Payable Outstanding**

 The days payables outstanding (DPO) ratio is used to assess how efficiently a company manages its accounts payable.
 It calculates the average number of days it takes for a company to pay its suppliers after receiving an invoice.
 A higher DPO ratio indicates that the company is taking longer to pay its suppliers, which may have implications for its relationships with suppliers.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_days_of_accounts_payable_outstanding).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_days_of_accounts_payable_outstanding).

 > **Cash Conversion Cycle (CCC)**

 The Cash Conversion Cycle (CCC) is an important measure of a company’s liquidity management and efficiency in managing its working capital.
 It takes into account the time it takes to sell inventory, collect payments from customers, and pay suppliers.
 A shorter CCC indicates that a company is able to quickly convert its investments into cash, which can be a positive sign of efficient operations.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_conversion_cycle).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_conversion_cycle).

 > **Cash Conversion Efficiency (CCE)**

 The cash conversion efficiency ratio is calculated by dividing the operating cash flow by the revenue.
 It indicates how much of a company’s sales are converted into cash.
 A higher cash conversion efficiency ratio is generally favorable, as it suggests that the company is able to convert its sales into cash more efficiently.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_conversion_efficiency).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_conversion_efficiency).

 > **Receivables Turnover**

 The receivables turnover ratio is an important measure of how well a company manages its accounts receivable.
 It indicates how quickly a company collects payments from its customers.
 A higher turnover ratio is generally favorable as it suggests that the company is collecting payments more quickly, which improves its cash flow and working capital management.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_receivables_turnover).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_receivables_turnover).

 > **SGA to Revenue Ratio**

 The SG&A to revenue ratio is calculated by dividing the total SG&A expenses by the company’s revenue and then multiplying by 100 to express it as a percentage.
 It provides insight into the efficiency of a company’s cost management and its ability to control its overhead costs.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_sga_to_revenue_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_sga_to_revenue_ratio).

 > **Fixed Asset Turnover**

 The Fixed Asset Turnover ratio is calculated by dividing the company’s net sales by the average fixed assets.
 It indicates how well a company is utilizing its fixed assets to generate revenue.
 A higher ratio suggests more efficient utilization of fixed assets.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_fixed_asset_turnover).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_fixed_asset_turnover).

 > **Operating Ratio**

 The operating ratio is calculated by dividing the company’s operating expenses by its net sales and multiplying by 100 to express it as a percentage.
 It provides insight into how efficiently a company is managing its operations.
-See the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_operating_ratio).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_operating_ratio).

 </details>
 <details>